Tiburonboy/EE_jupyter_notebooks/Circuit_Analysis_with_Python/readme.md

 This folder contains the source material for the paper titled, _Circuit Analysis with Python_.
 The JypyterLab notebook, _Circuit_analysis_w_python.ipynb_, is the source material for the technical paper.
 Once the notebook has been completed, much of the dialog and results will be copied to [Typst](https://typst.app/) for conversion to a PDF.
 One column of text per page seems to work best for code, figures and equations.

 The subfolder LTSpice contains *.asc and *.png files for the schematics used in the paper.
-The subfolder contains the the Typst files and the generated pdf.
+The subfolder Typst contains the the Typst files and the generated pdf.

 The abstract for the paper is copied here: